Gubaer/josm-scripting-plugin/docs/v1/native.md

 ## Using native Java classes and methods

 The embedded scripting engine is tightly integrated with the Java type system.
-Native java classes, both from the Java SDK and from the <a href="http://josm.openstreetmap.de/browser/josm/trunk/src">JOSM code base</a>, are available for scripting.
+Native java classes, both from the Java SDK and from the [JOSM code base], are available for scripting.

 You can use the fully qualified class names of a Java class in a script.
 JavaScript doesn't have a keyword `import`.
 You can't and you don't have to import Java classes in a script.
+Declare a local variable referring to the Java class, if you wan't to avoid the fully qualified
-Declare a local variable referring to the Java class, if you wan't to avoid the fully qualified Java class names.
+Java class names.

 ```js